RParedesPalacios/Layers/src/readme.md

 #define USETIME
 ~~~

-* To compile the netparser, use the MAC CC_LIB flag:
+* To compile the netparser, use the MAC Flags that appear in the Makefile

-  C_LIB = -ll

-* Also in the Makefile use the MAC CXXFLAGS:

-  CXXFLAGS = -I . -O3

 ### Compiling on Windows: